Open-Systems-Pharmacology/rSharp/README.md

-# ospsuite.parameteridentification
+# rSharp

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-The **RSharp** R package provides access to .NET libraries from R. It allows to create .NET objects, access their field, and call their methods.
+The **RSharp** R package provides access to .NET libraries from R. It allows to create .NET objects, access their fields, and call their methods.

 This package is based on the [rClr](https://github.com/rdotnet/rClr)